 Trauma impacts and alters the brain.
 The brain scans of people who have been traumatized look different from those who have not been traumatized.
-The parts of the brain, limbic system and prefrontal cortex that are responsible for emotional regulation, memory, concentration, and motivation, are impacted.
-Thus, a traumatized person may have trouble thinking, speaking, and regulating their emotions.
-Trauma is considered a leading cause for development of depression, anxiety, posttraumatic stress, substance abuse, physical health problems, and many other concerns.
+The parts of the brain, limbic system, and prefrontal cortex, responsible for emotional regulation, memory, concentration, and motivation, are impacted.
+Thus, traumatized people may have trouble thinking, speaking, and regulating emotions.
+Trauma is considered a leading cause of the development of depression, anxiety, posttraumatic stress, substance abuse, physical health problems, and many other concerns.

 “The imprint of the trauma is … in our animal brains, not our thinking brains.”

 Most people define trauma as physical and sexual abuse, war, or terrorism.
 However, trauma is also abandonment, rejection, neglect, harsh criticism, bullying, loss of a relationship due to parental maltreatment, breakup, divorce, addiction, illness, or death.
 Even so-called “happy events” such as marriage or the birth of a child may be traumatic and may contain aspects of a loss.
 These events can have a powerful impact on how we conduct our lives and relationships, how we feel, and what we have learned to believe about ourselves and others.